LeafyDev/ProtectorOfELO/index.md

 - !tip - little message about donations
 - !multi - link to the multistre.am currently active
 - !join - gives info about joining in game depending on currently played game
+  - can also `!join hatter` because I'm often on her account
 - !clip - create a clip and posts to chat
   - currently disabled
 - !uptime - shows how long the stream has been live